fullMoonShade/Portscanner.py/README.md

 # Port Scanner

-A simple Python-based port scanner using sockets to identify open ports on a target host.
-The scanner supports multithreading for faster results and provides real-time feedback during the scan.
+A Python-based port scanner using sockets to identify open ports on a target host (using multithreading)

 ## Usage